 Better traceability and transparency could have saved Walmart to act fast and safeguard the livelihood of farmers.
 It could have that by only discarding produce from the affected farms.

 Walmart and other key food players have always been interested in enhancing traceability and transparency in the food system.
-After many trials and errors, now they are relying on blockchain to make traceable food supply chain.
+After many trials and errors, now they are relying on blockchain to make a traceable food supply chain.

 Creating a (traceability) system for the entire food supply ecosystem is always a challenge.
 At Oodles, we think that blockchain technology is a good fit to address this problem with the Hyperledger app development services.
 Blockchain enables trust, immutability, and transparency in the business ecosystem.
 In the past, many companies have tried to create a traceability system, but they never scaled because they were centralized databases.
 Blockchain is a decentralized, shared ledger that can enhance the legacy food system.
 Given the blockchain’s potential in business, Walmart decided to develop two proof of concept (POC) projects.